Identity and mission

 Three-year degree options

 Kim S. Phipps, Ph.D., has served as the eighth president of Messiah College since 2004.
-Dr. Phipps represents the College’s commitment to civic engagement by serving in leadership roles on a variety of boards, including chairing the Council for Christian Colleges and Universities board.
-In 2012, Dr. Phipps was named one of “50 Women You Should Know” by Christianity Today.
+Dr. Phipps represents the College’s commitment to civic engagement by serving in leadership roles on a variety of boards, including the board of the Council for Christian Colleges and Universities.

 - Our faculty members actively contribute research, scholarly writing and artistic works that inform their academic disciplines and the national conversation on faith in the academy and broader culture.

 - Messiah educators are often sought by local, regional and national journalists for their commentary and expertise.
-Recent examples include coverage in Christian Science Monitor, Chronicle of Higher Education, CNN.com, FoxNews.com, Inside Higher Ed, Investor’s Business Daily, Philadelphia Inquirer and Washington Post.
+Recent examples include coverage in the Associated Press, Christian Science Monitor, Christianity Today, Chronicle of Higher Education, CNN.com, FoxNews.com, Inside Higher Ed, Investor's Business Daily, Philadelphia Inquirer and Washington Post.

 Undergraduate financial aid: